daniel-lawson/LaneLinesProject/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lane markings were dirty or worn down.
+If the markings were brown, for example, the threshold in the Canny function would not be able to detect the line.

-Another shortcoming could be ...
+Another shortcoming could be if the car were approaching the top of a hill, so that the cameras are unable to see more than a few feet in front of them.
+The pipeline would assume that the lines continue with the visible slope, but that could be wrong if the road turned at the top of the hill.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to

 Another potential improvement could be to ...